-Chartered surveyors are one of the oldest established professions with the Royal Institution of Chartered Surveyors being founded in London in 1868.
-Today membership of the RICS is one of the most prestigious positions in the property market.
+Chartered surveyors are one of the oldest established professions with the Royal Institution of Chartered Surveyors (RICS) being founded in London in 1868.
+Today, membership of RICS is one of the most prestigious positions in the property market.

-It is a profession where negligence claims have largely been driven by the property market cycle - for example it is estimated that the crash in 2008 led to subsequent professional indemnity claims against the profession of well in excess of £ 100 million.
+It is a profession where negligence claims have largely been driven by the property market cycle - for example, it is estimated that the crash in 2008 led to subsequent professional indemnity claims against the profession well in excess of £ 100 million.

 You should also bear in mind that minimum premiums apply which will vary between insurers.
-The minimum premium is the insurance companies starting point for insuring a risk and can vary significantly.
-For example, a minimum premium for an RICS member firm could be £ 500 or £ 1,000 depending on the Insurer.
+The minimum premium is the insurance company's starting point for insuring a risk and can vary significantly.
+For example, a minimum premium for a RICS member firm could be £ 500 or £ 1,500 depending on the insurer.

 It's not good practice to buy professional indemnity insurance as a 'commodity' purchased only on its price.
 However good the policy wording is, professional indemnity is commercial insurance and coverage disputes can still occur.
 Use a specialist broker to get some good advice.

 RICS recommends that all members should take specialist advice on professional indemnity insurance, so almost all firms use a specialist broker.
 A broker lowers the premium cost as well as providing valuable advice and support throughout the insurance period, especially on claims.
 For a quotation or free advice, call us on 0345 251 4000.
 You can also read our guide: Why You Need An Insurance Broker.

 The rating of a RICS firm or any professional indemnity risk is a complex process.
 Underwriters need to be highly skilled and will require a significant amount of information to enable them to provide a quotation which accurately reflects the risk they are pricing.
 Premiums are based on many different factors including:

 - Number of partners or directors and staff ratios